aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/brchat.en.md

     - `Admin`: Administrator permissions
     - `PublishAllowed`: Permission to publish APIs

-## Resource Removal
+### Resource Removal

-To remove deployed resources, delete the `BrChatDeploymentStack` stack from the CloudFormation console.
+To remove deployed resources, delete the `BedrockClaudeChat` and `BrChatDeploymentStack` stacks from the CloudFormation console.